About the Program

 Trainees are assigned to in-patient infectious disease services for approximately 12 months during a two-year fellowship.
 Most of the first year of training is devoted to in-patient rotations at SMH on the general Infectious Diseases Service, AIDS Service, and Transplant ID Service.
 Trainees have few clinical rotations in the second year, allowing substantial time for research.
 Rotations on infectious disease consultation services at affiliated hospitals during both years provide additional clinical experience and afford the trainee an increasing level of clinical responsibility.
 In-patient rotations on Pediatric Infectious Diseases are optional.

 A variety of clinical conferences ensure that trainees acquire broad knowledge of infectious diseases and allied disciplines, including infection control and hospital epidemiology.
-In addition, one month during the first year of fellowship is spent in the Clinical Microbiology Laboratories, learning about diagnostic laboratory procedures which are crucial to the role of the infectious diseases physician.
+In addition, 2 weeks during the first year of fellowship is spent in the Clinical Microbiology Laboratories, learning about diagnostic laboratory procedures which are crucial to the role of the infectious diseases physician.
 This experience is designed to provide the trainee a basic understanding of diagnostic techniques in bacteriology, virology, mycology, serology, and parasitology.

 What our fellows say...